swatghc/node-cli-app/README.md

 # node-cli-app

-node cli app using yargs-interactive
+node.js cli app using yargs-interactive with typeScript

+# Command
+- To build the app, run `npm run build`
+- To run the app, run `npm run start`